I remember being in hospital as a kid and I got to eat jelly and custard for dessert most nights. So this recipe is a little modern take on that.

 Once the jelly has cooled, pour evenly into your 3 glasses.

-Place the jelly in a snap lock bag.
+Place the custard in a snap lock bag.
 Cut a small hole in one corner.
 Now pipe the custard into the jelly mixture, making squiggly noodle shapes.
 Cover the glasses with a small piece of cling film.

 Refrigerate, at least for 4 hours or until the jelly has set.